-Healthy homemade gingerbread flavoured granola, perfect for breakfast during the festive period.
+Healthy homemade gingerbread flavored granola, perfect for breakfast during the holidays.
 It’s so easy to make, and so much better than store-bought granola!
 This granola is vegan, and naturally gluten-free.

 How to Make Gingerbread Granola

 I like to use rolled oats (old fashioned oats) to make this granola.
 I know that some people use quick oats, but when I tried quick oats it resulted in dusty granola with a weird texture.

 Rolled oats (old fashioned oats in the UK) are big in size, and are perfect for making granola.
 It helps create crunchy clusters of granola that you will really like.